 But, it’s not just individuals who are targeted.
 Bank fraud cases also involve instances where individuals sell their bank login details to fraudsters who use these accounts for money laundering.
-There are several other examples of bank fraud cases.
-Some of these include criminals committing bank fraud by using shop card machines to issue large refunds to their card.
+There are several other examples of bank fraud cases and some of these include:

+- Criminals committing bank fraud by using shop card machines to issue large refunds to their card.

 What is the Bank Fraud Investigation Process?

 In bank fraud cases where individuals are being targeted, banks tend to follow a standard fraud process as outlined below.

 Stage 1: Detecting Bank Fraud

 The first step in the bank fraud investigation process is to identify fraudulent activity.
 Tell-tale signs of bank fraud include:

 - Unfamiliar payments showing up on a statement